 An estimated 20% of all people develop varicose veins due to valve weakening in their leg vessels.
 At Premier Vein Clinic in Westlake, Ohio, board-certified vascular surgeon David Naar, MD, treats varicose veins using nonsurgical techniques and minor procedures.
-To explore effective treatments for your varicose veins, call Premier Vein Clinic, or book an appointment online today.
+To explore effective treatments for your varicose veins, contact Premier Vein Clinic.

 Varicose veins are engorged and often twisted or lumpy-looking veins that appear on your skin’s surface, typically on your legs.
 Not everyone develops varicose veins, but they can become an inconvenience that’s beyond a cosmetic issue.
 They’re usually blue or purple, making them especially hard to ignore.

 In some cases, varicose veins cause very little or no discomfort.
 However, they can also cause symptoms like:

 - Night cramps, restless legs, and “Charlie Horses”